Disneyland Paris with Kids: Mum’s Guide for Fussy Eaters

 • 🍽️ Seek out buffets for maximum choice and minimal drama.

-• 👶 Ask for a high chair (everywhere has them, and nobody judges).
+• 👶 Ask for a high chair.
+Most restaurants have them and nobody judges.

-• 🏰 Locate the Baby Care Centres (lifesavers for feeds, changes, and five minutes’ peace).
+• 🏰 Locate the Baby Care Centres for feeds, changes and five minutes’ peace.

-• 🙋 Don’t be shy—ask Cast Members to heat baby food or bottles (they’re used to it!).
+• 🙋 Don’t be shy — ask Cast Members if you need help with baby food or bottles.

 When Eating Out: